-The Admissions Committee may request a second-level review for candidates who show potential to succeed in the graduate degree program, but have an area of concern.
-The second-level review is an additional conversation with the Chief Academic Officer or the Director of Faculty and Degree Programs.
+The Admissions Committee may request a second-level review for candidates.
+The second-level review is an additional conversation with the Chief Academic Officer or the Dean of Faculty and Degree Programs.

 Appointments may be conducted in person or virtually.
 After the appointment, an Admissions Representative will help the candidate continue his/her application process.
 To schedule an appointment, email the Admissions Office at Admisslf@lfgsm.edu.